- Nijmeh Ali

 I am conducting my PhD research at the National Centre for Peace and Conflict Studies through the REI Foundation scholarship.
 The subject of the research is on multiple non-state armed groups and intrastate peace processes, specifically on the challenges to broad inclusiveness in formal track negotiations.

-I received my Master’s degree from Otago in 2012.
-After living and working in Vietnam I returned in 2015 to begin my Ph.D. research thanks to a Rei Foundation scholarship.
+I received my Master’s degree in Peace and Conflict Studies from the NCPACS in 2012.
+After living and working overseas for a short period I returned in 2015 to begin my Ph.D. research thanks to a Rei Foundation scholarship.

-My other research interests include the role of propaganda and repression in authoritarian regimes, the history of nonviolence, and highland/lowland relations in Southeast Asia.
-My work has appeared in the Journal of Peace Research
+My other research interests include the effects of repression in authoritarian regimes, nonviolent resistance in support of land and indigenous rights, and the politics of mainland Southeast Asia.
+My work has appeared in the Journal of Peace Research (http://jpr.sagepub.com/content/51/5/559)

 After finishing my graduate studies at the Department of Peace and Conflict Research at Uppsala University,Sweden, I returned to my hometown of Montreal to explore issues related to inclusion patterns in peace processes.
 During the last three years, my research has somewhat departed from the inclusion question, and has mainly focused on how environmental variables may be harnessed to increase the likelihood of peace in a conflict zone.
 This topic has led me to present my work in venues such as the Canadian Peace Research Association and the United Nations Framework Convention on Climate Change's Conference of Youth.
 I hold membership in the Canadian Peace Research Association, the Otago Energy Research Centre and the Loyola Sustainability Research Centre.
 For my doctoral degree at the National Centre for Peace and Conflict Studies, I am exploring how qualitative and quantitative asymmetries in freshwater access may result in the emergence of structural violence.